How to covert a TTF font into embroidery

 Buy embroidery fonts

-The other downside is that when you buy the fonts, they come pre-sized.
+One downside of buying pre-digitized fonts is that they come pre-sized.
 You may get a set of 1″, 2″, 3″ letters.
 But what if you want your letters to be 1.5″ high?
 You can scale them up or down a tiny bit, but if you go too far, it can mess up your stitch density.

 Use BX fonts